 General city expenses have progressed as expected.
 The major divergence between budgeted and actual expenditures is seen in salary budgets.
 While the City budgets for the number of positions authorized, staffing levels fluctuate during the year.
 In addition, certain positions, such as Police Officer, have been harder to fill over the past several years.
+While salary savings from unfilled position is still a factor, the City has been fortunate to make several critical hires in late fiscal year 2022 and early 2023, reducing the saving previously actualized.

 Capital projects are mainly funded by special revenues.
 While some of these revenues are economically driven, such as the state gas tax, many are stable sources that the City uses in its multi-year Capital Improvement Plan.
 Going forward, the capital reserve funds will help with funding projects that do not have dedicated revenue sources yet are integral to City operations or implementation of items identified in the Council's Strategic Plan and the Capital Reserve Fund Policy adopted in May 2020.
 While these funds were created in fiscal year 2019-20, no ongoing funding plan has been identified at this point.
+Staff with address funding in the next biennial budget.